wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 ## Configuring

 You need to form the list of authentication endpoints to be checked for attempts of compromised credentials usage.
-To form the list, in Wallarm Console, click **Credential Stuffing** to access the **Credential Stuffing Detection** section.
+To form the list, navigate to Wallarm Console → **Credential Stuffing**.

 There are two ways of adding endpoints to the list:

 * From the **Recommended endpoints** list - if you use the [API Discovery](../api-discovery/overview.md) module, Wallarm automatically identifies endpoints that could be used for authentication.

-    !!! info "Adding recommended endpoints"
-        It is recommended to always include endpoints detected by API Discovery to authentication endpoint list that will be checked by **Credential Stuffing Detection**.

 * Manually - you can also include your own unique authentication endpoints, ensuring full protection.
 When adding manually, set [URI](../user-guides/rules/add-rule.md#uri-constructor) and the way of searching for authentication parameters: